1923 Argentine Primera División finals: The series

-The championship was planned to be defined on a two-legged tie system played in neutral venue (Estadio Sportivo Barracas).
+The championship was planned to be defined on a two-legged tie system played in a neutral venue (Estadio Sportivo Barracas).
 The first match was tough and Boca scored their first goal at the beginning of the second half through a free kick by Domingo Tarasconi.
 Dante Pertini scored the second goal at 18'.
 The great amount of fouls committed by players of Huracán forced Juan Pratto to leave the field.
 Antonio Cerrotti scored the third goal for Boca Juniors.

 The second leg was won by Huracán 2–0, with goals by Adán Loizo and Cesáreo Onzari, both in the first half.
-Despite the goal difference in favor of Boca Juniors, rules did not take it into account to determine a champion so a playoff had to be held.
+Despite the goal difference in favor of Boca Juniors, the rules did not take it into account to determine a champion, so a playoff had to be held.
 The playoff match held in Estadio GEBA ended in a 0–0 draw that included a penalty kick missed by Tarasconi.
-A 30' extra time was played but the match had to be ended at 23' due to night fell and stadiums in Argentina did not have lighting system by then.
+A 30' extra time was played but the match had to be ended at 23' due to nightfall as stadiums in Argentina did not have lighting system by then.

 Therefore the Association was forced to organise a fourth match to define the title, on April 27.
-With Sportivo Barracas as venue again, Boca Juniors won the definitive match 2–0 (with two goals by Alfredo Garasini) to earn their third league title.
+With Sportivo Barracas as the venue again, Boca Juniors won the definitive match 2–0 (with two goals by Alfredo Garasini) to earn their third league title.
 Curious fact: the fourth match was played while the 1924 season (that had started on April 13) was in progress.